kangpl/ADA_2019_Project_MagicADA/README.md

-# Guidebook for Opening a Restaurant in Chicago

-***-- Insights from Dataset "Chicago Food Inspections" and beyond***
+# Insights from Chicago Food Inspections

 Team Members: Peilin Kang, Wan-tzu Huang, Futong Liu, Zhenyu Zhu

 # Abstract

-All successful businesses are alike; each unsuccessful business is unsuccessful in its own way.
-When it comes to the case of a restaurant, an unsuccessful one must have a deficiency of one or more critical factors, and a successful one on the contrary avoids every possible deficiency.
-That being so, can we find a universal pattern of critical factors that makes a successful restaurant?
+Food hygiene has been a buzz word of the public and the society.
+How clean are the resaurants you are eating and what are the possible factors that are associated with food hygiene?

-This project aims to explore the possible factors that affect the business of a restaurant in Chicago, IL based on the data collected from Chicago Department of Public Health, Yelp.com and regional information of each zip-based region.
-We would like to conclude insights for opening a new restaruant in Chicago by weighing factors such as its market positioning, cuisine type, shop front location, and especially give advices for restaurant hygiene and food safety.
-Ideally we can find a model to give a prediction for a new restaurant given these factors.
+This project aims to explore the possible factors that affect the cleaniness of a food establishment in Chicago, IL based on the data collected from Chicago Department of Public Health.
+We would like to find insights between food establishment cleaniness and time, location, risk level category and facility type.
+Furthermore, we analyse the violation comment of the inspector to find the relationship between the underlying banes and other factors (inspection type, facility type).
+Finally, we use restaurant rating, price and etc. collected from Yelp.com to get wider perspectives for analysing cleaniness.

 The main datasets used in the project are `Chicago Restaurant Information in Yelp`, `Chicago Food Inspection` and `Community Qulaity of Zip-Based Region`.

 # Research questions

+### A. Inspection-Related Questions:
+1. Time: Is there a seasonal pattern for inspection results of food establishments in Chicago?
+How about a a yearly pattern?
+What tendency does the inspection result of each region exhibit during the recorded nine years?
+2. Region: Is there a relationship between the cleaniness of food establishments and the quality of the zip-based region?
+What is the distribution of cleaniness w.r.t. zips?
+3. Risk Level: How does the risk level of a food establishment influence its cleaniness?
+4. Facility Type: Which facility type is the cleaniest?
+What is the ranking of facility types according to cleaniness?

+### B. Violation-Related Questions:
+5. Inspection Type: What are the most frequent violations associated with a specific inspection type?
+How can we classify inspection types according to it?
+6. Facility Type: What are the most frequent violations associated with a specific facility type?
+How can we classify the facility types?
+7. Regulation Rules: What are the regulation rules that have the highest occurence percentage and recurrence percentage?
+What are the high frequency key words associated with a regulation rule?
+How does its word cloud look like?

+### C. Combine with Yelp:
-1. Is there a clear correlation between the average rating of a restaurant with its location, cuisine type, average price, hygiene status (inspection result) and etc.?
-If yes, to what extent does it affect the rating?
+8. Is there a clear correlation between the cleaniness of a restaurant with its average rating, cuisine type, average price and etc.?
+If yes, to what extent does it affect the cleaniness?

-2. Is there a relationship between the cleaniness of a restaurant with its zip-based region, cuisine type, average price and etc.?

-3. Does the quality of a zip-based region (eg. average income, living cost, crime rate and etc.) influence the restaurants' business situation in that region?
-Do wealthy regions usually outperform underdeveloped regions?

-4. For each violation in an inspection, group by 'pass', 'pass with conditions' and 'fail', which type of violation is the most incorrigible?
-Which type is easily-correctable?

-5. What common behaviour do well-rated restaurant manifest during the inspections?
-Is there a fatal violation that potentially leads to the bankrupt of a restaurant?

-6. Among all the facility types, which facility type behaves the best with respect to the hygiene inspection?
-Is there any wisdom that can be concluded and generalised to restaurants?

 # Dataset